Erica Mena Goes Topless & Cradles Her Baby Bump In Pregnancy Confirmation Snaps On Instagram

 As The Inquisitr shared on Tuesday, Mena and Samuels recently did a photoshoot and video clip for VH1 to showcase the pregnancy.
 It doesn’t seem that Erica and Safaree intended for the photos, video, and news to go public quite yet, but the scoop spread quickly and now they’re both sharing updates on their respective Instagram pages.

 Both Erica and Safaree shared the same photo on social media on Tuesday evening.
-Mena noted that God knew that her heart needed this baby and her fans are going wild over the caption and gorgeous photo.
+Mena noted that God knew that her heart needed this baby, and her fans are going wild over the caption and gorgeous photo.

 The Love & Hip Hop: New York star has 4.4 million followers on Instagram.
 Within just 12 hours, more than 460,000 people had liked this baby bump reveal.
 In addition, almost 12,000 people commented with their well wishes and excitement for this baby news.

-Samuels’ post generated a lot of excitement on his Instagram page too.
+Samuels’ post generated a lot of excitement on his Instagram page, too.
 He has about 2.5 million followers, and almost 400,000 people liked it in the first 13 hours it was on his page.
-Safaree’s photo also generated nearly 11,000 comments and his fans were thrilled to see the pregnancy announcement too.
+Safaree’s photo also generated nearly 11,000 comments, and his fans were thrilled to see the pregnancy announcement, too.

 Wednesday morning, Mena shared another photo from her maternity shoot.
-She teased that her fans need to get ready for pregnancy slay and this snap is already causing a frenzy on her page.
+She teased that her fans need to get ready for pregnancy slay, and this snap is already causing a frenzy on her page.

 In less than 30 minutes, more than 90,000 people had already liked this new, gorgeous solo shot.
 The comments piled up quickly with fans of the Love & Hip Hop star stunned by Erica’s confident poses.